seanmisra/angular-coding-exercises/README.md

 4) Demonstrate parent-child and child-parent interactions
 5) Demonstrate content projection with ng-content
 6) Using a structural directive render content conditionally (if possible, use ng-template)
+7) Use ngIf and ngFor together, w/o adding more than one element to the DOM

 Commits correspond to each exercise